Krishnabasyal23/file-hosting/README.md

 -Final backend polish and verification

 # Day8- frontend
+-REgister, Login, upload, public, download, delete features on file -Dynamic fetching of data
+-Secure upload/download via token auth

 # how to run backend
+open terminal, go to backend folder cd backend npm install npm start
+Open http://localhost:3001/health to test the server.

+# How to run frontend
-cd backend
+cd frontend
 npm install
 npm start
-Open http://localhost:3001/health to test the server.
+Open http://localhost:3000 in your browser
+The frontend will communicate with the backend at http://localhost:3001

+or ,

+run backend, start server
+open with live server

 ## API Endpoints